ONLYOFFICE/docspace-api-sdk-typescript/docs/BatchTagsRequestDto.md

 # BatchTagsRequestDto

-The parameters for adding tags.
+The parameters for managing room tags.

 ## Properties